Manvith-kumar16/Manvith-kumar16/README.md

 ## 🤝 Let’s Collaborate!

-🚀 Have an idea, project, or opportunity?
+🚀 Have an idea!, project, or opportunity?
 I’m always excited to **learn, build, and collaborate on impactful technology**.